jizhuoran/EasyFHE/README.md

 https://visualstudio.microsoft.com/visual-cpp-build-tools/.
 The build tools *do not* come with Visual Studio Code by default.

+\* We highly recommend installing an [Anaconda](https://www.anaconda.com/download) environment.
+You will get a high-quality BLAS library (MKL) and you get controlled dependency versions regardless of your Linux distro.

 An example of environment setup is shown below:

 * Linux: